 Exploring Dual Authentication Strategies in Django

-The scenario described involves distinguishing between users who sign in via email-based services like Yandex or Google and those who use their Telegram accounts.
-In the former case, the user's email address serves as the primary identifier, while in the latter, the Telegram nickname takes precedence.
+In the scenario outlined, customers who sign in using their Telegram accounts are distinguished from those who utilize email-based services like Yandex or Google.
+In the first scenario, the user's email address is the primary identifier; in the second scenario, the Telegram nickname is the major identifier.
 Achieving this dual functionality within Django's user model requires a nuanced approach to the framework's authentication system, particularly in how the USERNAME_FIELD is utilized and manipulated to accommodate both types of identifiers.

 # models.py